Zod364/collegeProj/README.md

 There is alsp python environment included in this repo for ease of use and convinience.
 As i don't have to switch the directory to often for now.

+Also this is only for small scale project i created for learning , testing and exprimenting.
+As this projects are meant for runned only on local device.

+I will be creating a separate repo for internship project.